-USAID supports key economic institutions to prevent further economic deterioration and encourage the private sector to actively plan for and play a positive and inclusive role in the country’s return to stability.
+USAID supports economic institutions to prevent further economic deterioration and encourages the private sector to plan for and play a positive and inclusive role in the country’s return to stability.
 USAID partners with the Central Bank of Yemen to institute macroeconomic reforms to stabilize Yemen’s fragile economy and function as an independent institution to manage its money supply and foreign exchange reserves and regulate private banks.
-Support to the Ministry of Finance includes improving budget planning and execution processes and revenue generation and support to Yemen’s port authorities helps enhance the flow of goods within, into, and out of Yemen.
-USAID helps Yemenis improve their lives by supporting the growth of the fisheries sector, increasing farm productivity, establishing market links, and helping small and medium-sized enterprises increase employment and business income.
+Support to the Ministry of Finance improves budget planning and execution processes and revenue generation while assistance to Yemen’s port authorities helps enhance the flow of goods within, into, and out of Yemen.
+USAID helps Yemenis improve their lives by promoting growth of the fisheries sector, increasing farm productivity, establishing market links, and helping small- and medium-sized enterprises increase employment and business income.

-USAID helps meet Yemeni children’s immediate educational needs while also supporting long-term efforts to rebuild the education system that has been decimated from years of conflict.
-In partnership with the Yemeni Ministry of Education, USAID increases access to quality education services for vulnerable and conflict-affected children, including children with disabilities.
-USAID trains teachers; provides schools with both educational equipment and teaching and learning materials; and supports classroom-based interventions for out-of-school children, particularly girls and children in internally displaced people (IDP) camps.
-In order to prevent school dropouts, USAID has developed remedial education classes and distance and home learning programs to support students impacted by schools closed due to the conflict and COVID-19.
+USAID works to meet Yemeni children’s immediate educational needs while supporting long-term efforts to rebuild the education system that has been decimated from years of conflict.
+In partnership with development partners and the Yemeni Ministry of Education, USAID increases access to quality education services for vulnerable and conflict-affected children, including girls and children with disabilities.
+USAID trains teachers, provides schools with educational equipment and teaching and learning materials, and supports classroom-based learning for out-of-school children, particularly girls and children in internally displaced people camps.
+To prevent school dropouts, USAID has developed remedial and accelerated, non-formal education classes, and distance and home learning programs to support students whose schools closed due to insecurity, disease outbreaks, and climate shocks.

 GOVERNANCE, PEACE, AND STABILITY